 - Build a strong brand

-- Design and develop your brand
+- Design and develop your clothing brand

 - Source fashion fabrics or design your own

-- Setup clothing production and manufacturing
+- Set up production and manufacturing for your clothing line

 - Plan your collections around fashion seasons